 Dear Abhishek,

-Since I don’t know what meditation technique you are practicing, I can answer your question only in a general way.
+Since I don’t know what meditation technique you are practicing, I can’t say if you are doing something wrong and can answer your question only in a general way.

-Gradually as you get comfortable meditating, these symptoms will go away unless those symptoms are considered normal for the technique you are practicing.
+Gradually as you get comfortable meditating, the problems you described will go away unless those signs are considered normal for the technique you are practicing.

 Nayaswami Diksha